Predict, Cluster, Refine: A Joint Embedding Predictive Self-Supervised Framework for Graph Representation Learning: Experiments

 \subsubsection{Evaluation Protocol}

 For all downstream tests, we follow the linear evaluation protocol on graphs where the parameters of the backbone/encoder are frozen during inference time.
 Only the prediction head, which is a single GCN layer, is trained for node classification.
 For evaluation purposes, we use the default number for train/val/test splits for the citation networks i.e. Cora, Pubmed, Citeseer which are 500 validation and 1000 testing nodes.
-The train/val/test splits for the remaining datasets, namely, Amazon Photos, Amazon Computers and Coauthor CS are according to \cite{shchur2018pitfalls}.
-Unless otherwise mentioned, performance is averaged over 10 independent runs with different random seeds and splits for all six evaluation datasets.
+The train/val/test splits for the remaining datasets, namely, Amazon Photos, Amazon Computers and Coauthor CS are according to \citep{shchur2018pitfalls}.
+For WikiCS we use the publicly available splits.
+Unless otherwise mentioned, performance is averaged over 10 independent runs with different random seeds and splits for all seven evaluation datasets.
 We report the mean and standard deviation obtained across 10 runs.